Logan fished the phone from his pocket and flicked on the screen. He unlocked it with a swipe of his index finger, leaving a smear of salt and oil.

 Logan married in June.
 He remembered shaving his hair under duress.
 He remembered being fitted for his tux, where he and Riley, a groomsman, waited on their phones outside the changing booth while the tailor lowered boxes wrapped in filmy polyester tape off shelving units and searched, box by box, for something that wasn’t there.
 Finding nothing, the tailor ordered in a pair of wool wide-leg dress pants with a forty-three-inch waist and threw in a complimentary outseam hem for the trouble.
 Today Logan wore a thirty-eight and a grin more gloating than smug.

-Jack, the tallest of the three, craned his neck to see above the crowds of pencil-skirted bankers and put-together hedge funders brandishing briefcases, clip-ties, hands-free earpieces.
-An out-of-towner stood languid in his periphery, leveling a camera to her squinting eye; a viewfinder pressed to the brow, a grin busy at the mouth.
+Jack, the tallest of the three, craned his neck to see above the crowds of pencil-skirted bankers and put-together hedge funders brandishing briefcases, clip ties, hands-free earpieces.
+An out-of-towner stood languid in his periphery, levelling a camera to her squinting eye; a viewfinder pressed to the brow, a grin busy at the mouth.
 Tourists, and the dying of the lunch rush.

 Overhead, he made out the liquid crystal displays and the peeling billboards and the sun-dimmed neon signage and the frenetic commuter hordes of Providence Line Terminal no more than a block north.
 Jack ran, patting his pockets: phone, wallet, tickets, phone, wallet, tickets.
 He gathered speed, rushing headlong.